adamsilver/fdpb/02-a-checkout-flow.md

 Every payment provider needs the user's CVC number.
 It's usually the last three digits found on the back of the card.

 The first problem is that sites don't always refer to this field as CVC number.
 Sometimes it's referred to as a security code number or card verification value (CVV).
 Being specified as an acronym doesn't help either.
-And to top it off, the number is never beside a label to demarcate it making the field rather ambiguous.
+And to top it off, on the card, the number is never accompanied by a description making it hard to reconcile the requirements.

 To fix this, we should employ the hint text pattern to tell users exactly what it is and where to find it.
 For example, “This is the last three digits on the back of the card.”